ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 A deployment with a service endpoint on the private network gets an endpoint that is not accessible from the public internet.
 All traffic is routed to hardware dedicated to {{site.data.keyword.databases-for}} deployments and remains on the {{site.data.keyword.cloud_notm}} Private network.
 All traffic to and from this endpoint is free and unmetered on the condition that the traffic remains in {{site.data.keyword.cloud_notm}}.
 After your environment has access to the {{site.data.keyword.cloud_notm}} Private network, an internet connection is not required to connect to your deployment.

-A MongoDB deployment cannot support both [public and private endpoints simultaneously](https://cloud.ibm.com/docs/databases-for-mongodb?topic=cloud-databases-service-endpoints#provisioning-with-service-endpoints).
-This cannot be changed after provisioning.
+Database instances with private endpoints are reachable from any account within the private network and access to each instance requires authentication.
+To restrict this access to specific IP addresses, or ranges of IP addresses, configure [allowlisting](/docs/cloud-databases?topic=cloud-databases-allowlisting).
 {: .important}

+A MongoDB deployment cannot support both [public and private endpoints simultaneously](https://cloud.ibm.com/docs/databases-for-mongodb?topic=cloud-databases-service-endpoints#provisioning-with-service-endpoints). *This cannot be changed after provisioning*.
+{: .important}

+For more information on accessing services using service endpoints, see [Secure access to services using service endpoints](/docs/account?topic=account-service-endpoints-overview).
+{: .tip}

 ## Enabling Service Endpoints
 {: #-enabling-service-endpoints}